 The Irish Princess…

-Before I get into the tips and tricks I learned for getting the most out of celebrating St. Patrick’s Day in Dublin I must share some interesting history and facts about the very day and the man himself.
+Before I get into the tips and tricks I learned for getting the most out of celebrating St. Patrick’s Day in Dublin I must share some interesting history and facts about Saint Patrick himself and St. Patricks day.

-St. Patrick’s Day weekend was/is traditionally the potato planting weekend in Ireland.
+St. Patrick’s Day weekend is traditionally the potato planting weekend in Ireland.

 St. Patrick’s Day is a public holiday in all of Ireland as well as in Newfoundland and Labrador in Canada.